-IT and information security professionals tend to be very detail oriented.
-We are the type of people who got excited at the “show your work” directive on school assignments and love to dig into the details to show folks how we arrived at whatever conclusions we have come to.
-It’s absolutely necessary to have multiple levels of detail behind the dashboards we create to enable verification/validation and to support drilling into specific areas as needed.
-However, the top-level view should be designed solely to give the consumer situational awareness for the desired task.
-Just because the onboard diagnostic system in an automobile can tell you the value of the “Bank 2, Sensor 3: Oxygen sensor voltage, Short term fuel trim” does not mean that we need another gauge in our car that displays this value while we’re driving.
+IT and information security professionals tend to be very detail-oriented people.
+They are the type of people who get excited at the “show your work” directive on school assignments and love to dig into the details to show folks how they arrived at their conclusions.
+It’s absolutely necessary to have multiple levels of detail behind the dashboards you create to enable verification/validation and to support drilling into specific areas as needed.
+However, the top-level view should be designed solely to give the viewer situational awareness of the desired task.
+Just because the onboard diagnostic system in an automobile can tell you the value of the “Bank 2, Sensor 3: Oxygen sensor voltage, Short term fuel trim” does not mean that we need another gauge in our cars that displays this value while we’re driving.
 The “check engine” light is enough for us to know that something requires more deliberate attention and detailed examination.

-Do not take this caution to mean that text, lists and tables should not be used in a dashboard.
-Those elements are valid to include where precision is necessary, provided they support quick perception, comprehension and a call to action.
-If we wanted to communicate the SIEM events per second from Figure 10.3 with just straight text, there are multiple possibilities to choose from as shown in Figure 10.5.
+Do not take this caution to mean that you shouldn’t use text, lists, and tables in a dashboard.
+Those elements are valid to include where you need precision, provided they support quick perception, comprehension, and a call to action.
+If you wanted to communicate number of events per second being processed by the SIEM from Figure 10-3 with just straight text, there are multiple possibilities to choose from, as shown in Figure 10-5, including plain text or colored text (if highlighting the value as “interesting”) or even a simple textual table.
+If you really just need to drive action with out presenting underlying detail, the simple “Variance +43%” statement should be enough to motivate someone to find out why the system is suddenly seeing 43% more events than usual.

-Figure 10.5 Encoding measures with text [793725c10f05.pdf]
+Figure 10-5: Encoding measures with text [793725 c10f005.eps]

+[AU: Again, why don’t you briefly explain what the readers are looking at, and what you want them to take away from these different presentations.
+Thanks, Kevin (PJE)]

+AR: done.
+Thx.

-As we indicated in Chapter 6, it’s usually best to display a graphic versus large amounts of tabular data since numbers and text always require attention whereas shapes and colors can draw attention preattentively; just be ready to call up specific values or provide the data table if there is a call to action that requires a detailed review before making a decision.
-This can be easily done online, since most dashboard creation tools provide some sort of drill-down capability.
+As indicated in Chapter 6, it’s usually best to display a graphic instead of large amounts of tabular data.
+Numbers and text always require attention whereas shapes and colors can draw attention preattentively.
+Just be ready to call up specific values or provide a data table if there is a call to action that requires a detailed review before making a decision.
+This can be easily done online, since most dashboard-creation tools provide some sort of drill-down capability.
 For printed or non-interactive dashboards, you can provide a standalone, supplemental report or a link to an online resource that supports further investigation.

-type="note"
+type="general"

 When Dashboards Fail

-Dashboards establish a partnership relationship between the consumers and producers.
-Consumers need to trust that the summarized views they are interpreting represent a good-faith attempt on the part of the producers to provide the most accurate data in the most effective way possible.
+Dashboards establish a partnership between the viewers and producers.
+Viewers need to trust that the summarized views they are interpreting represent a good-faith attempt on the part of the producers to provide the most accurate data in the most effective way possible.
 Similarly, producers must have some assurance that the “messenger won’t be shot” for providing honest, accurate information.

 This seems obvious, but how many times have you been in a dashboard review meeting where you cringed at some measure being reported as acceptable when you knew that there was cause for concern (especially as it relates to the status of highly visible projects).
-This is a situation even the most elegantly crafted dashboard cannot be resolve.
-Chapter 6 presented the concept of “truth” as it relates to data and it’s vital that a dashboard always display truthful measures if an organization is serious about managing operations with them.
+This is a situation even the most elegantly crafted dashboard cannot resolve.
+Chapter 6 presented the concept of “truth” as it relates to data, and it’s vital that a dashboard always display truthful measures if an organization is serious about managing operations with them.